romance languages and literatures

 - External Grants and Fellowships

 - Graduate Student Association (RLGSA)

 The Graduate Program in Romance Languages and Literatures

-The Department offers the Masters of Arts in French, Hispanic Studies, and Italian, and a joint Master of Arts (MA/MBA).
+The Department offers the Masters of Arts in French, Hispanic Studies, and Italian.

 The graduate curriculum is designed to offer broad coverage in the study of French and Francophone, Iberian, Latin American, and Italian literatures, and it therefore offers courses conducted entirely in the target language.
 Survey courses are interspersed with seminars that are organized according to more specialized principles of research, such as author, theme, genre, or theoretical approach.
 Sensitive to the many different ways that the study of literature has been pursued over the past two hundred years, graduate programs in RLL offer students an opportunity to explore literary and cultural phenomena of the romance languages from a large number of traditional and contemporary perspectives.
 To this end, in addition to completing courses in all the other areas, doctoral students are required to complete one course focused on literary theory as well as one course on the history of language.